restorecommerce/chassis-srv/README.md

 ## Architecture

-The chassis is split into a server, client and events part.
+The chassis is split into a cache, config, database, events, logger, client and server part.
-All parts need configuration file(s).
 The client connects via transports to other servers and offers these endpoints.
 A Server exposes endpoints via transports.
 The events provide a pub/sub model like the NodeJS events module.
+The cache part handles loading of caches based on configuration files.
+Databases can be loaded with database part.
+Log handling is provided by the logger part.

 ### Transport